ciriuspet_logo Cirius Petpedia

 If you did not start that early, the end of teething (around 6 to 7 months, once adult teeth are in) is a natural and still highly effective point to begin.
 Adult teeth are what matter for long-term oral health, and building a brushing habit before 12 months significantly increases the likelihood of your dog accepting it as a lifelong routine.

 Good dental care starting in puppyhood is one of the most meaningful investments in your dog’s long-term health.
 Research consistently links poor oral hygiene with systemic inflammation, and the bacteria associated with periodontal disease can affect multiple organ systems over time.
+As your dog matures, professional dental cleaning will become a regular part of oral care — the dog dental cleaning guide explains when to start, what the procedure involves, and what anesthesia risk actually looks like for healthy dogs.

 Choosing the First Toothbrush and Paste